Editors Reads

 The Power of the Company Level

 What makes Band of Brothers work where larger-scale histories sometimes don’t is precisely its intimacy.
 We know these men.
 We understand why certain deaths hit differently than others.
-The war is not an abstraction but a series of specific days experienced by specific people.
+The war is not an abstraction but a series of specific days experienced by specific people, and the cumulative effect is one of the most moving accounts of combat ever written.

 Our rating: 4.7/5 — One of the finest works of military history ever written: intimate, immediate, and permanently moving.